tarunnewton/Deep-Scalable-Recommender-Systems-AWS/Preprocessing_Pipeline.md

 ```

-The transformed data is saved to s3 bucket which will fed into Amazon ML algorith Amazon Sagemaker in the next step.
+The transformed data is saved to s3 bucket which will fed into Amazon ML algorith Amazon SageMaker in the next step.